-Approximately 25.8 million men, women and children have diabetes.
+Approximately 25.8 million men, women and children have Diabetes or another Endocrine system issue.
 It is one of the biggest health concerns in the U.S. today.
 Treatment for diabetes requires keeping close watch over your blood sugar levels (and keeping them at a goal set by your doctor) with a combination of medications exercise, and diet.

 Common symptoms of diabetes:

 Feeling very hungry – even though you are eating

 Cuts/bruises that are slow to heal

 Weight loss – even though you are eating more (type 1)